 Functions and features of the Oberheim synthesizer

-The Oberheim Synthesizer was developed by Tom Oberheim and, like the Prophet 5, it was the first choice for many musicians.
+The Oberheim synthesizer was developed by Tom Oberheim.
+Like the Prophet-5, this synthesizer was loved by many musicians and was played in many recordings.
+Eddie Van Halen, who passed away the other day, used this for the sound of the intro to "Jump".
 The characteristic of Oberheim is its tone.
 The sticky, thick, strong sound that you can recognize as soon as you hear it has gained popularity from many keyboardists including Joe Zawinul of Weather Report and Lyle Mays of the Pat Metheny Group.
-At that time, the price was well over 1 million yen, so it was professional equipment, and unattainable for amateurs.

 Oberheim 8 Voice